New terahertz frequency laser opens up large, underused region of the electromagnetic spectrum.

 But this section of the electromagnetic spectrum has remained out of reach for most applications.
-That is because current sources of terahertz frequencies are bulky, inefficient, have limited tuning or have to operate at low temperature.
+That is because current sources of terahertz frequencies are bulky, inefficient, have limited tuning, or have to operate at low temperatures.

 Now, researchers from the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), in collaboration with MIT and the U.S. Army, have developed a compact, room temperature, widely tunable terahertz laser.

 The research was published today (November 15, 2019) in the journal Science.

 “This laser outperforms any existing laser source in this spectral region and opens it up, for the first time, to a broad range of applications in science and technology,” said Federico Capasso, the Robert L. Wallace Professor of Applied Physics and Vinton Hayes Senior Research Fellow in Electrical Engineering at SEAS and co-senior author of the paper.

 “There are many needs for a source like this laser, things like short range, high bandwidth wireless communications, very high-resolution radar, and spectroscopy,” said Henry Everitt, Senior Technologist with the U.S. Army CCDC Aviation & Missile Center and co-senior author of the paper.

 Everitt is also an Adjunct Professor of Physics at Duke University.

 While most electronic or optical terahertz sources use large, inefficient, and complex systems to produce the elusive frequencies with limited tuning range, Capasso, Everitt, and their team took a different approach.

 To understand what they did, let’s go over some basic physics of how a laser works.